zagg-protocol/zagg-core/README.md

 * Dual consensus

 **Description:**
 After this step, User will be able to create a transaction via CLI.
 Use the data as input to the UTXO route.
 The communication is not in XDR and it's in either plain text or hex format.
 Stellar code invokes a call to Bitcoin code base and registers the transaction.
-The bitcoin mining in a loop as a script.
-This step is the first step to create one merged running instance of both the protocols as foundation for next level innovations.
+This step is the first step to create one merged running instance of both the protocols as foundation for next steps.

 ### Protocol V0.0.2 |